-6. Providing continuity of care to inpatients and outpatients with suspected or proven infection Descriptors Demonstrates ability to assess, investigate, diagnose, advise on, or directly manage patients with suspected or proven infection in the inpatient, ambulatory and outpatient settings.
-Demonstrates ability to assess, investigate, diagnose, advise on, or directly manage chronic infections.
-Demonstrates expertise in the management of Tuberculosis (TB), including drug-resistant TB, HIV, chronic hepatitis B and C and travel-related conditions.
-When clinically appropriate, refers to alternative specialty inpatient or outpatient services.
-Managing patient at all stages, including end of life care.
-Generic Professional Capabilities Domain 1: Professional values and behaviours Domain 2: Professional skills Practical skills Communication and interpersonal skills Dealing with complexity and uncertainty Clinical skills (history taking, diagnosis and medical management; consent; humane interventions; prescribing medicines safely; using medical devices safely; infection control and communicable disease) Domain 3: Professional knowledge Professional requirements National legislative requirements The health service and healthcare systems in the four countries Domain 4: Capabilities in health promotion and illness prevention Domain 5: Capabilities in leadership and team working Domain 6: Capabilities in patient safety and quality improvement Domain 7: Capabilities in safeguarding vulnerable groups Evidence to inform decision CbD Mini-CEX ECE QIPAT TO MCR ES report FRCPath Part 1 DOPS PS ACAT 7.
-Able to manage a and advise on imported infections
+Generic Domain 1: Professional values and behaviours Professional Domain 2: Professional skills Capabilities Practical skills Communication and interpersonal skills Dealing with complexity and uncertainty • Clinical skills (history taking, diagnosis and management: consent: humane interventions: prescribing medicines safely; using medical devices safely; infection control and communicable disease) Domain 3: Professional knowledge Professional requirements National legislative requirements The health service and healthcare systems in the four countries Domain 4: Capabilities in health promotion and illness prevention Domain 5: Capabilities in leadership and team working Domain 6: Capabilities in patient safety and quality improvement Domain 7: Capabilities in safeguarding vulnerable groups Evidence to inform CbD decision Mini-CEX ECE QIPAT TO MCR ES report FRCPath Part 1 DOPs PS ACAT 5.
+Able to lead on and advise on treatment with and stewardship of antimicrobials Descriptors • Demonstrates appropriate use and ability to advise on the appropriate use and stewardship of antimicrobials, including antibiotics, antivirals, antifungals, anti-protozoal and antiparasitic agents • Demonstrates ability to provide leadership and education on the appropriate use and stewardship of antimicrobials, including use and implementation of evidence-based empiric and pathogenspecific antimicrobial guidelines.
+Demonstrates understanding of the global problem of increasing antimicrobial resistance (AMR).
+Demonstrates ability to advise and lead on the appropriate use of an outpatient parenteral antimicrobial therapy (OPAT) service.